Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Numerical examples

 \subsubsection{Plasma oscillations}

 As a first example with a homogeneous background charge, we examine plasma oscillations.
 The geometry is a cylinder along the $z$-axis with radius 1 and height 5, centered in $0$.
 It is discretised with 2\,110 triangles.
 The characteristic quantities are $L_0=0.1 \, \text{m}$, $n_0 = 10^{12} \, \text{m}^{-3}$ and $k_B T_0 = 1 \, \text{eV}$.
 5\,000~particles are distributed uniformly in a smaller cylinder of height 4 around the centre of the geometry.
 Their initial velocities are set to $0$.
 The boundary is absorbing; at the bases we set homogeneous Dirichlet conditions and homogeneous Neumann conditions on the rest.
+Phyiscally, the latter boundary condition means that we impose a vanishing surface charge density, in particular there is no net charge on this part of the boundary.
+Mathematically, since the normal vectors point in radial direction, the condition

+ensures that the field lines close to the boundary are parallel to the cylinder axis.
 To prevent the particles from being absorbed at the lateral surface of the cylinder, we add a constant magnetic field in the order of $10 \, \text{mT}$ along the $z$-axis.
 The acceleration due to the magnetic field is computed with the Boris scheme~\cite{Birdsall2004,Boris1970} using a time step size of $10^{-4}$.
 In an infinite system, the plasma oscillates with the plasma frequency

 which depends only on the electron density.
 As we simulate the plasma in a bounded domain, we cannot expect the plasma to oscillate with the frequency $\omega_p$.
 Instead, we validate that the frequency for the bounded domain is still a function of the square root of $n_0$.
 In order to do so, we vary the electron density $n$ from $n_0$ to $100 n_0$.
 Counting the number of particles in three parts of the cylinder, $z \in [-2.5,2]$, $z \in [-0.25,0.25]$ and $z \in [2,2.5]$ at each time step, we extract the dominating non-zero frequency after with the help of the Discrete Fourier Transform.
 The numbers of particles in the left, the middle and right part of the cylinder for $n = 10 n_0$ is shown in \cref{fig:particle-oscillation}.
 The distribution of the particles oscillates with dominating frequency of $12$ in units of $1/t_0$, which corresponds to a angular frequency of